Yield: 6 blueberry muffins // Total Time: 30 min. // Disclaimer: This post includes affiliate links. Recipe updated 08/25/2022

 Blueberries: the star of the show in these small batch blueberry muffins!
 I have made these with both fresh and a combination of fresh and frozen wild blueberries.
 There are tips later in the blog post on using frozen berries!

-How to make small batch blueberry muffins
+how to make small batch blueberry muffins

-Can I use frozen blueberries?
+can I use frozen blueberries?

 Yes, of course!
 They are a little bit more finicky to work with but honestly, fresh fruit can be expensive (especially if not in-season) so frozen is always a great back-up option.
 If you are using frozen, make sure to keep the frozen blueberries in the freezer until the last step where you add in the blueberries.
 Remove them from the freezer, coat them in flour, and gently mix them into the batter.
 You’ll want to mix just until they are evenly distributed and no flour streaks remain.
 Be aware that frozen berries tend to bleed more than fresh berries (but that doesn’t make them less delicious of course!)
 You may need to add an extra minute or two to the baking time since the frozen blueberries bring down the temperature of the batter.

 Of course!
 Obviously they will not be small batch anymore but small batch isn’t always what we need!
-Simply double all of the ingredients in the recipe to make 12 delicious blueberries muffins.
+Simply double all of the ingredients in the recipe to make 12 delicious brown butter blueberries muffins.
 However, I even more strongly recommend measuring by weight if you are going to double the recipe for the best results.

-How to store these muffins
+how to store these muffins

 Like most baked goods, these muffins will definitely taste the best on the day that they are baked.
 They will last for up to 3 days stored in an airtight container at room temperature.

-Why do you measure in grams?
+why do you measure in grams?

 My recipes are all written in grams because it is the most accurate way to bake.
 When you use a kitchen scale, you ensure that your baked goods turn out as close to the written recipe as possible.
 Plus, the cleanup is way easier when using a scale!
 I will provide standard cup measurements but please note that I have not tested the recipe using cup measurements and therefore can not guarantee your recipe will come out how mine did.
-Here is my favorite kitchen scale, and here’s an article about why I use a kitchen scale, and why you should too!
+Here is my favorite kitchen scale

-A note on oven temperature
+a note on oven temperature

 Ovens vary and fluctuate in temperature.
 For example, I always have to set my oven to 330°F if I want it to bake at 350°F. If you love to bake like I do, I highly recommend getting an oven thermometer.
 They are super helpful for letting you know when your oven might be lying to you!
 I use this one.

-Tools and ingredients
+tools and ingredients

 Small Batch Blueberry Muffins